MathManuelHinz/chrono/documentation/chrono-tutorial.md

 plot uni,blog 14
 ```

+Note that you can use "sleep" as a tag to plot your sleep.

 ### heatmap

 heatmap takes **2-4** arguments and displays a heatmap of the given tag over the specified time frame.